alodhi-uic/AlgoGraph/README.md

 }
 ```

 Uses the committed `sample-graphs/tree-10nodes.ngs.dot` — no generation needed.
-To run HS on a ring, switch `graphDirectory = "sample-graphs"` and rename `ring-10nodes-hs.ngs.dot` to be the only `.ngs.dot` file (or point directly with `-Dsim.graphDirectory`).
+To run HS on a ring, uncomment `graphFile = "sample-graphs/ring-10nodes-hs.ngs.dot"` in `application.conf`.

 ---